 This author makes a good point about the difference between the attitude of the show and the characters represented in the show.

 Whoopi Goldberg found her way to Star Trek: The Next Generation (TNG) because she says she loved that TOS actually showed black people in the future.
-Having a black bridge officer was a prominent statement.
+The black bridge officer Uhura made a prominent statement, just by her presence.
 Having her in a hot miniskirt was making another statement, but let’s tackle one thing at a time.
-Consider also the part of Richard Daystrom — the inventor of the M5, who happened to be black but whose race had nothing to do with the plot.
+Consider also the part of Richard Daystrom — the inventor of the M5 computer, who happened to be black but whose race had absolutely nothing to do with the plot.

 Yet The Original Series (TOS) was created for a 1960s audience.
 Whites and blacks had been living in supposedly legal equality for 100 years, yet racial tensions were hardly a thing of the past.

 DeVito mentions the one-time character Stiles, who makes racist statements about Spock in “Balance of Terror” (an episode in which we see what Romulans look like for the first time and learn — surprise — that they look just like Vulcans).
 Stiles is far from the voice of authority; he’s an angry minor character, attacking a major character, and he gets upbraided by Kirk for it.